Good (if short) course

 -hole 14: you play it then walk back up the fairway to the next tee

 Other Thoughts: there is a reason columbia park is the most popular course in the tricities; not only is it in the heart of the area, but it has many combinations to keep it fresh. you could play 2 rounds w/o having to play the same basket/tee combination.

 a problem with it being so popular is there is bound to be hooligans destroying the nice things, so the tee signs are frequently not there (could be the wind, that's what destroyed the original park sign).

-my favorite hole is #4. it has a ring of logs that can be played as an island or a lake depending if you're playing the long or short basket. the short basket is in the middle of the artificial island on a elevated log that is a real challenge to putt at if you haven't put your approach/drive directly beneath it (not to mention the trees to get through off the tee).
+my favorite hole is #4. it has a ring of logs that is played as an island and has long and short basket. the short basket is in the middle of the artificial island and elevated; it is a real challenge to putt at if you haven't put your approach/drive directly beneath it (not to mention the trees to get through off the tee).

 there aren't many tight/technical shots, but overall it's a fun course.